danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

-### Table of contents
+# Mapping The Valleys of The Uncanny

+[ An investigation into process and method within the field of algorithmic composition. ]

+Or:

+[ The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class. ]### Table of contents

 ```
 01. Establising a baseline
-02. What even is uncanniness
+02. What even is uncanniness?
-03. Is anything real?
+03. The notion of the real
 04. The MPC is now a lens
 05. Code is valuable
 06. Pinecones are magical